Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - [x] regraph
     - [x] modify to put . instead of - in the graphs
     - [x] fix thresholds
-- [ ] ~~Add 2x2 : in/out of bin (bin=each bar=combo of skew and ref) vs rare/ common.
-Lets us put error bars~~
-- [ ] Rong: add pseudocounts of 1 to CADD scores (for both rare/common) to distinguish between 0 & inf
-- [ ] Conservation of as a function of pleitropy
-- [ ] don't average skews : use individual cell-line skews & group by "skew in 1 cell line" "skew in 2 cell lines..." (how exactly to do latter..?)
-  - [ ] Alternative : no bins, just subsample & do quant vs quant for stat test.
-  - [ ] alt: cumulative distro & KS test

-- [ ] malinous graphs for all regions : not restricted to promoter, enhancer ...

-- [ ] Add graph of purifying selection as a function of phylop value, numerically instead of thresholded.

-- [ ] modify all graphs to look nice & export to svg or someone

-- [ ] move NN E4L9NdjPku1yFLxlZoJtXQ6TaMbewMye to better location

-- [ ] move NN BL2jL5SIMor1yx6B21DpQ1jm4oiF82tt to better location

-- [ ] If you send a copy of your published article to tange@gnu.org, it will be mentioned in the release notes of next version of GNU Parallel.
-- [ ] Re-export final conda YML

-- [ ] convert `malinois_vs_phylop=malinois_vs_phylop.rename(columns={i:i.replace('^', ',').replace('&','.') for i in malinois_vs_phylop.columns})` to function call in graphing settings file

 0. merge
 Adds malinouis predictions to datasets